WordPress/openverse/documentation/reference/consent_decision_making.md

 should keep them in mind during the revision round with the understanding that the questions are shared in order to clarify the proposal.

-#### Reactions

-This round also invites participants to share reactions, positive or negative, separate from potential paramount objections.
-This is an excellent round to highlight positive aspects of the proposal, regardless of any paramount objections.
-You may also share non-paramount objections at this round.
-For example, "I find JavaScript harder to work with than Python" is an objection but not a paramount objection.
-What makes an objection "paramount" is clarified further in the [Objection round](#objection-round) below.

-Reactions are expected during this round because, similar to questions, they can help prompt further clarification from the author to be address in the revision round.

 #### Purpose

 Proposals must all include an explicit "purpose".
 Often these are informed by